AtharvaNavlekar/CA/README.md

 ## Fonts & Design

-The website uses two Google Fonts for a professional, finance-appropriate aesthetic:
+I chose two Google Fonts to give the site a professional, finance-appropriate look:

 - **Lato** (`300`, `400`, `700` — regular and italic) — Used for body text, descriptions, and UI elements.
-Chosen for its clean, readable sans-serif style.
+Clean and highly readable.
 - **Playfair Display** (`400–900` — regular and italic) — Used for headings and section titles.
-Its elegant serif design conveys authority and trustworthiness appropriate for a financial firm.
+The elegant serif style conveys trust and authority, which fits well for a financial firm.

-Both fonts are loaded via `<link>` tags in `index.html` with `preconnect` hints for optimal loading performance.
+Both fonts are loaded via `<link>` tags in `index.html` with `preconnect` hints to reduce font loading time.

 ---

 ## SEO & Metadata

-The `index.html` file includes key SEO metadata pre-configured for local discoverability:
+The `index.html` file includes SEO metadata configured for local discoverability in Vasai East:

 ```html
 <title>Bhosale And Co | Financial Services, Vasai East</title>
 <meta name="description" content="Bhosale And Co — trusted financial services in Vasai East since 2013.
 Loans, investments, tax filing, and more.
 Contact us today." />
 ```

-To further improve SEO, consider adding:
+Future improvements to consider:
 - Open Graph (`og:`) and Twitter Card meta tags for social media previews
 - A `sitemap.xml` for search engine crawling
-- Structured data (JSON-LD) for local business schema
+- Structured data (JSON-LD) for local business schema markup

 ---

-## AI Integration (Google Gemini)
+## Gemini Integration

-This project integrates Google's **Gemini** large language model via the `@google/genai` SDK.
-The AI key is loaded from the `GEMINI_API_KEY` environment variable at runtime.
+The site includes a financial assistant chatbot powered by Google's **Gemini** model via the `@google/genai` SDK.
+The API key is loaded securely from the `GEMINI_API_KEY` environment variable at runtime and never exposed to the client bundle.

-**Typical usage pattern in the codebase:**
+**Usage pattern:**

 ```typescript
 import { GoogleGenerativeAI } from "@google/genai";